XPY-US/ScriptBase/README.md

 Import‑ready components for building larger applications.

 ### **Learning‑Focused Examples**
-Structured, readable code intended to help new developers understand Bruce fundamentals quickly and confidently.
+Structured, readable code intended to help new developers
+understand Bruce fundamentals quickly and confidently.

 ---

 ## 🎯 Purpose

-ScriptBase exists to:
+BruceWare Beginner Friendly exists to:

 - Provide a reliable starting point for new Bruce developers
 - Offer ready‑to‑use examples for multiple hardware platforms